 Day Trips to Beaches Near Split Croatia

-If you’re visiting Croatia for the first time, let me share a little secret with you: Split is not only a captivating destination in itself but also an ideal base for exploring the stunning Croatian coast!
+If you’re visiting Croatia for the first time, let me share a little secret with you: Split is not only a captivating destination in itself but also a great base for exploring the stunning Croatian coast!

 With its convenient location, you’ll find yourself within easy reach of numerous breathtaking beaches that offer unforgettable day trips.
 Whether you prefer to hop in a car or catch the local ferry to a nearby island, you can get to these beaches in no time at all.

 Take a short 30-minute drive north of Split and discover the beautiful Duboka Uvala on Ciovo Island, right next to Trogir.
 This gorgeous pebbled bay, adorned with rocks and featuring a newly installed wooden dock for jumping, is (in my opinion) one of the best beaches near Split.

 Nestled right in front of Camping Labadusa, this beach boasts an array of amenities to enhance your day in the sun.
 From paddle board rentals to comfortable sun beds and umbrellas, you’ll find everything you need for a perfect beach day.
 Indulge in mouthwatering Dalmatian cuisine at the on-site restaurant or sip on a refreshing drink at the seaside café.
 Labadusa Beach provides a picturesque setting and a range of conveniences, ensuring that your day trip to Ciovo Island will be relaxing and enjoyable.

 This is definitely one of the best beaches near Split.
 However, you will need a car to reach Duboka Uvala, which I only recommend if you’re a skilled driver.
 For an idea of what the road looks like, check out this Reel I posted last year on Instagram while driving to this very beach!